gaurav324/PAV/README.rst

 C++ version of this code has been taken from https://bitbucket.org/sreangsu/libpav/.

-Idea is to write a scalable/distributed version of it using scala.
+Idea is to write a scalable/distributed version of it using spark.

 ======================================================================
 Comments From C++ Version: